JonathanAtCenterEdge/update-deployment-yaml/README.md

-# gitops-yaml-deployment-manifest-updater
+# update-deployment-yaml
-Utilizes the yq yaml processor to modify the image and environment variables for a specific container in a k8s deployment yaml resource
+GitHub action that utilizes the yq yaml processor to modify the image and environment variables for a specific container in a k8s deployment yaml resource